B0RJA/spar/README.md

-sparMatrix
+ spar
 =================================================

-Implementation of 3D sparse matrix in C
+3D sparse matrix implementation in C

 Use